bolmaster2/http-signature/README.md

 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

 ## Why/when should I use this?
-In short: When you need to make sure that the request or response has not been tampered with (_integrity_).
+When you need to make sure that the request or response has not been tampered with (_integrity_).
 And you can be sure that the request was sent by someone that had the key (_authenticity_).
 Don't confuse this with encryption, the signed message is not encrypted.
 It's just _signed_.
 You could add a layer of encryption on top of this.
 Or just use HTTPS and you're _kinda safe_ for not that much hassle, which is totally fine in most cases.

 [Read more about HMAC here](https://security.stackexchange.com/questions/20129/how-and-when-do-i-use-hmac/20301), even though you can sign your messages with RSA as well, but it's the same principle.

+Beware that this has not been audited and should be used at your own risk!